Taylor Family papers

 Scope and Contents

-The papers detail their lives, especially within the Quaker communities in which they lived, as well as their business dealings, attendance and observation of the proceedings of Quaker Meetings, genealogy, family life, health issues and friendships.
-The greatest representation in the collection is in the papers of Francis R. Taylor and those of George Washington Taylor.
+The papers detail their lives, especially the Quaker communities in which they lived, as well as their business dealings, attendance and observation of Quaker Meetings, genealogy, family life, health issues, and friendships.
+The greatest representations in the collection are the papers of Francis R. Taylor and George Washington Taylor.

-George Washington Taylor's correspondence reports on the Quaker schism of 1827-1828, resulting in the Orthodox and Hicksite branches of Quakers, and discusses his religious views, Elias Hicks, Joseph John Gurney, the school at which he worked in Flushing, NY, attending Meeting, Free Produce and free labor.
+George Washington Taylor's correspondence reports on the Quaker schism of 1827-1828, which resulted in the Orthodox and Hicksite Quaker branches, and discusses his religious views, Elias Hicks, Joseph John Gurney, the school at which he worked in Flushing, New York, attending Meeting, Free Produce, and free labor.
 There are many letters from Nathan Thomas, a free labor agent traveling in the South.
 Taylor corresponded with Levi Coffin and Elihu Burritt, and in a draft of a letter he wrote to Abraham Lincoln, he explains his support of the president and the Emancipation Proclamation.
 Hamilton Fish wrote to George Washington Taylor in 1875 on the Cuban question.

 Of note in Elizabeth H. Richie's papers is her account of her family, beginning in 1848.

 Within Francis R. Taylor's papers are letters to his family written in 1920 as a member of the Friends Mexico Mission and a manuscript entitled

 Peace Progressive, which does not appear to have been published.
 Taylor's diaries of 1903-1905 were written while he was a student at Haverford College.
 There is a section of his papers entitled